wp-plugins/auto-thickbox/readme.txt

 Note that thickbox works on any link, not merely image links.
 To enable thickbox on an arbitrary link, set that link's class to thickbox.

+= No thickbox =

+In the event you want to disable thickbox on some links to images, assign it a nothickbox class.

+= Hat Translators =

+- German: hakre
+- Portuguese/Brazil: Henrique Schiavo

 = Help Me! =

 The [Semiologic forum](http://forum.semiologic.com) is the best place to report issues.
 Please note, however, that while community members and I do our best to answer all queries, we're assisting you on a voluntary basis.